CeeThinwa/BTS-Continuous-Learning/_sources/intro.md

 (especially interacting with Linux for the first time and setting up an SSL certificate) and the lessons
 I learned along the way.

-## 6. Open-source data mining explored 👩‍💻⛏️

-Heavily inspired  by my marketing roots and a strong desire to understand what skills were marketable for a marketing researcher, I decided to mine job ads.
-This was a project that really helped clarify my career path and stretch myself beyond my comfort zone.

-In this section I share what it took for me to come up with a data mining Jupyter notebook that worked.

-## 7. Behind my KIVA project 🗂️

-I had volunteered to mentor in a local initiative to motivate Kenyans to master Data Science called Master Cohorts.
-I decided to attempt the first assignment, which was based on a past Kaggle competition aiming to solve a problem for KIVA.

-One of the highlights around working on this project was that I really stretched my Pandas skills and also got to marry two completely different datasets to create the final notebook.

-I share my Pandas journey in this section.